 Newly appointed non-executive directors undergo an induction process, providing them with information on the Group's strategy and operations, and setting out their responsibilities.
 This includes extensive meetings and discussions with Group management.
 Continuing development training is available to directors on request.

 Board appointment process

+The Nomination & Governance committee:

-- Nomination & Governance committee assesses board skills, knowledge, experience and diversity. - Nomination & Governance committee appoints recruitment agents to source candidates. - Nomination & Governance committee makes recommendations to the Board on the appointment and re-election of directors. - New director candidates are subject to background and reference checks. - Board approves candidate as director. - Newly appointed director undergoes induction process.
+- assesses the required board skills, knowledge, experience and diversity. - appoints recruitment agents to source candidates if needed - ensures that new director candidates are subject to background and reference checks.